artsy/README/playbooks/support/responding.md

 - #incidents is for non-on-call people to raise possible incidents or follow up (questions, etc.) about existing threads.
 - Resolution happens exclusively in the dedicated slack channel associated with the OpsGenie incident.
-- Meaningful updates, discoveries, or milestones (e.g. changes in availability or resolution) are added to the OpsGenie incident by its responders.
 - Communicate progress and major milestones publicly through statuspage.io.
 Updates don't need to be specific, but it is important that we give customers confidence that we are dealing with the incident.

+#### Updating the Timeline
+The person handling communications for the incident should keep track of meaningful updates, discoveries, or milestones (e.g. changes in availability or resolution) in the OpsGenie timeline.

+Don't be afraid to over-communicate.
+The timeline is only available from within OpsGenie, so there is no risk of alerting external stakeholders.
+In general, you should post to the timeline much more frequently than you post to the StatusPage.

+Keep in mind that the timeline will be referenced later while reviewing the incident.
+It's important to have as much information captured as possible for piecing together the steps to resolution.
+If you forget to add an entry in the moment, no worries!
+OpsGenie allows you to add entries after-the-fact with the correct timestamp.

+For an example of a comprehensive timeline, check out [this postmortem report](https://artsy.app.opsgenie.com/reports/post-mortem/b5710803-4bcb-4f0b-a906-4a2343521328/detail)🔒 from 10/29/19.

 ## Step 5: Resolve